South American U-17 Championship

-The CONMEBOL Sub 17 is a South American football tournament organized by the CONMEBOL for South American national teams of men under age of 17.
+The South American U-17 Championship (Campeonato Sudamericano Sub-17; Campeonato Sul-Americano Sub-17), branded as CONMEBOL Sub 17, is a football competition held for South American under-17 teams.
 The tournament was born in 1985 out of a need for a classification tournament for the newly created FIFA U-16 World Cup (now the FIFA U-17 World Cup).
-For the first three editions (1985, 1986, and 1988), the competition was limited to players under the age of 16.
+For the first three editions (1985, 1986, and 1988), the competition was limited to under-16 teams.
 Afterwards, the age limit was raised one year.
-The tournament is held every two years.
 Since the first edition, Brazil has been the dominant force of the tournament, winning a record thirteen times.